catkrahl/delos/fragen.md

 ### ???
 * ui_component_mainbar -> mixin in datei oder in mixins?
 * 3 Stellen für typo: settings_typography/normalize_typography/elements_typography
+* tabs hover bg-color in _c-toolbar, nicht in _c-tabs

 ### citations:
 "And, if we need, we can always @use and @forward the same module by adding both rules: